carbon-language/carbon-lang/clang/docs/InternalsManual.rst

 it is also possible for there to be multiple definitions of (for instance) a ``CXXRecordDecl``, all of which describe a definition of the same class.
-In such a case, only one of those "definitions" is considered by Clang to be the definiition of the class, and the others are treated as non-defining declarations that happen to also contain member declarations.
+In such a case, only one of those "definitions" is considered by Clang to be the definition of the class, and the others are treated as non-defining declarations that happen to also contain member declarations.
 Corresponding members in each definition of such multiply-defined classes are identified either by redeclaration chains (if the members are ``Redeclarable``)